electron/electron/docs/api/ipc-main.md

 # ipcMain

+Communicate asynchronously from the main process to renderer processes.

 The `ipcMain` module is an instance of the [EventEmitter](https://nodejs.org/api/events.html) class.
 When used in the main process, it handles asynchronous and synchronous messages sent from a renderer